Frost Buildup in Refrigerators and Freezers: Causes, Effects, and Prevention

 How to Defrost Your Refrigerator or Freezer: Step-by-Step Guide

-3. Allow the ice to melt naturally: Leave the door of your appliance open and allow the ice to melt naturally.
-You can place towels or absorbent materials around the appliance to catch any water that may drip.
+- Allow ice to melt naturally: Leave the door open and place towels around the base to catch melting water.

 Tools and Products for Dealing with Frost Buildup in Your Refrigerator or Freezer